 We have in-house experts on Employees State Insurance Law in India.
 We provide all services related to ESI matters including the handling of filing of returns, legal advice, handling litigation services of assessment, prosecution etc at all levels.
-Please feel free to call us at 011-2335 5388 or mail us the details for any such contingent requirements.
+Please feel free to mail us the details for any such contingent requirements.

 Employees State Insurance Law in India is regulated by the Employees State Insurance Act, 1948 which mandates the various provisions of the Employees Provident Fund Law in India.

 Employees State Insurance Law in India is a self-financing and self-regulating social security scheme of the Central Government of India.
 It is controlled by the Standing Committee at the National level and by the Regional Boards and Local Committees at the local level.
-The Employees State Insurance Law in India requires the mandatory registration of a factory, establishments etc to which the Act applies.
+The Employee State Insurance Law in India requires the mandatory registration of a factory, establishments, etc to which the Act applies.

-So far as the compliance with the in India is concerned, the same is by way of deposit of the compulsory employers share along with the share of the employee which can now be done online.
+So far as the compliance within India is concerned, the same is by way of deposit of the compulsory employers share along with the share of the employee which can now be done online.

 The returns are also filed online hence the entire process is very simplified as well as transparent.
 The employer has to deposit his share of 4.75% of the wages of the employee besides the deduction and deposit of 1.75% from the share of the employee.

 The control over the entire mechanism is through the Regional Offices, Sub Regional Offices, and Sub Offices.
 The Inspectors of ESI visit the various establishments and conduct the inspection of ESI for seeking compliance with the ESIC Act.